elcodi/docs/cookbook/installation/dependent-bundles.md

 }
 ```

-Maybe this Bundle need the instantiation of another bundle (previously added in
+Maybe this Bundle needs the instantiation of another bundle (previously added in
 the composer definition), but is not defined anywhere.
 So... let's do that.

-The first step is to define a set of Bundle namespaces that must be instanced
+The first step is to define a set of Bundle namespaces that must be instantiated
 before this Bundle.

-All dependent Bundles will be instanced before this Bundle.
+All dependent Bundles will be instantiated before this Bundle.
 This is because a
 Bundle should be able to override another Bundle definition, and Symfony has in
 most cases a **Last defined wins** strategy.